 How Can I Find Out If I Have A Trauma And Stressor Related Disorder?

-There are two types of traumas that can occur to our brains.
-One is physical trauma that occurs from an injury to the head, and the other is stress-related trauma, or psychological trauma.
+There are two types of traumas that can occur in our brains.
+One is physical trauma that occurs from an injury to the head, and the other is stress-related trauma or psychological trauma.
 What most do not realize is that both of these types of trauma can be detected with MRI or CT scan.
-Two common types of physical trauma are concussion and blunt force trauma.
+Two common types of physical trauma are a concussion and blunt force trauma.
 Sports and automobile accidents are the lead causes of head trauma in high school and collegiate athletes.
 (Gessel, Fields, Collins, Dick, & Comstock, 2007).
-Stress related trauma can be attributed to a physical injury sustained from accidental or deliberate injury.
+Stress-related trauma can be attributed to a physical injury sustained from the accidental or deliberate injury.

 Blunt Force Trauma

 Head trauma caused by blunt force can be fatal or have long-lasting effects.
 Damage to specific areas of the brain can cause the loss of speech, memory, and coordination.
 Many cognitive disorders are related to trauma to the brain.
 Blunt force trauma to the brain is obviously more easily detected than a concussion, as there will be obvious external injuries.
 As with concussion, it is always better to err on the side of caution and seek immediate medical attention.

 Stress Related Trauma

 Stress-related trauma is a form of post-traumatic stress in which our minds seek to shield us from something that has happened to us, or we have witnessed (Margolies & read, 2016).
 The symptoms associated with this form of trauma can be both physiological as well as psychological.
 The physiological or somatic complaints associated with PTSD range from sleeplessness, tremors, and loss of appetite.
 Psychological symptoms often include fearfulness, anxiety, depression, and mood swings.